thekuhninator/beat_research/README.md

 #### pca_plot: \<dataset_name\>_pca_plot.png

-Principal Component Analysis (PCA) is a dimensionality reduction technique that emphasizes the variation in the data and allows us to see patterns in the data.X axis represents the first principal component and its contributor rate.
-Y axis represents the second component and its contributor rate.
-Points represent each sample.Sample colors and shapes are according to a group the sample belongs to.
+Principal Component Analysis (PCA) is a dimensionality reduction technique that emphasizes the variation in the data and allows us to see patterns in the data.
+The X axis represents the first principal component and its contributor rate.
+The Y axis represents the second component and its contributor rate.
+Points represent each sample.
+Sample colors and shapes are according to a group the sample belongs to.
 If the plot shows many samples of the same color (same batch) clustering together, this means there is a strong batch effect presense in the data.
 If the plot shows colors well mixed the batch effect is not severe in the data.

 #### kbet_plot: \<dataset_name\>_kbet_plot.png